lathonez/lathonez.github.io/_posts/2016-02-21-ionic-2-unit-testing.markdown

 Help!
 -----

 If you can't get any of this working in your own project, [raise an issue][clicker-issue-new] and I'll do my best to help out.
-Check the FAQ (directly below) first.

-If you have a more general question about unit testing concepts (e.g. how can I write a unit test for `some-module`), you'll have a much quicker (and better quality) response posting on [Stack Overflow][so-ask].
+If you have a general question about unit testing concepts (e.g. how can I write a unit test for `some-module`), see our [General Testing Help thread][clicker-issue-191].

-FAQ
----

-* [run a single test][clicker-issue-35]
-* [running as root][clicker-issue-111]

 <div align="center"><iframe src="https://ghbtns.com/github-btn.html?user=lathonez&repo=clicker&type=star&count=true" frameborder="0" scrolling="0" width="170px" height="20px"></iframe></div>